aleph-im/aleph-docs/docs/tools/indexer/indexer-generator.md

 await eventStorage.save(event)
 ```

-Query the events from an index like in this example:
+Query the events from an index like in this example of the generated `AccountDomain` class:

 ```typescript
 export class AccountDomain {